daattali/beautiful-jekyll/README.md

 ## Build your website in 3 steps

 There's a very easy way to use this theme, and there's a hard way.
-If you're an advanced user and want to tinker with the hard way, feel free to [skip this section and jump down](#the-hard-way-skip-this-section-if-you-followed-the-easy-way).
-I suggest going the easy route.
+If you're an advanced user and want to tinker with the hard way (using ruby gems), feel free to [skip this section and jump down](#the-hard-way-using-ruby-gems).
+For most people (including myself), I suggest going the easy route.

 ### The easy way (recommended!)